Learn a language, experience a new culture. There's something for everyone in our Open Access Programme.

 - A level - Level 6

-Alternatively, refer to the What level am I? grid and compare your listening, speaking, reading and writing skills against those provided for each level.
+You can also refer to the What level am I? grid and compare your listening, speaking, reading and writing skills against those provided for each level.

 And if you're still unsure, send us an email enquiry and we'll be happy to help.